Labfox/Cours/docs/english/main.md

 Look and react.
 Say all you can about the differences and similarities between these three photos.

-In 2001, there was the win towers before the attacks.
+In 2001, there was the twin towers before the attacks.
 After, in 2011, there was two laser aimed at the sky to commemorate the attack.
 In 2021, A single skyscraper had been built.

+The three photos show the New York skyline which is easily recognisable with all its tall skyscraper made of steel.

+They were taken every ten years from 2001 to 2021, because twenty three years ago there was a terrorist attack which destroyed the Twin Towers (= The World Trade Center) killing thousands of people.

+In 2001 there were two similar skyscrapesr, whereas in 2011 there was a neon light flashing up to the sky where the two towers were missing.

+Nowadays, in 2021, there is one tall skyscraper which was built where the two towers were standing.

+**Passive form: was / were + participe passé du verbe (was taken)**

+1. September 11^th^ is the Patriot Day
+2. Americans commemorate the 2001 terrorist attack
+3. There is a minute of silence at 8:46 am because the atack took place at that time.